Lakehouse Job History

 Error Example:

-Error Code CZLH-42000 indicates an error related to SQL language parsing.
-[1,15] indicates that the error occurred on line 1, column 15 of the SQL.
-In this example, the reason is that the ttt
+Error code CZLH-42000 indicates an error related to SQL language parsing.
+[1,15] means the error occurred at line 1, column 15 of the SQL.
+In this example, the reason is that the ttt table does not exist.

 Analyzing Slow Running Jobs